Introduction to Opera

 Opera at Your Doorstep Lecture Series

-Increase your understanding of opera and enjoy the upcoming Opera San José productions by attending one of longtime OSJ subscriber Bradford Wade’s previews.
-See the OSJ Event Calendar for dates/times/locations.
+Increase your understanding of opera and enjoy upcoming Opera San José performances all the more by attending one of longtime OSJ subscriber Bradford Wade’s previews.
+Lectures for The Magic Flute are scheduled as follows.
 To reserve a seat, please send a message to OperaAtYourDoorstep@gmail.com.

 Opera History Course